rackerlabs/technical-blog/content/blog/2019-09-17-how-rackspace-supports-vmware-on-aws-v4/index.md

 metaDescription: "The Rackspace/AWS/VMware&reg; partnership provides you with a powerful combination of technologies for your cloud journey."
 ogTitle: "How Rackspace supports VMware on AWS v4"
 ogDescription: "The Rackspace/AWS/VMware&reg; partnership provides you with a powerful combination of technologies for your cloud journey."
+slug: "how rackspace supports vmware on aws v4"
 ---

 Rackspace helps maximize virtualization advantages!